yllyyao/git-paper/journal.md

 s
 # add author names and paper title
-# my results are good...
+# my results are good..
+WHO ?! you are working at MNI!!!!! .
 # write introducton section